Alex135410/CalculatorWebApplication/README.md

 Joel Roche

 # Architecture
-This Architecture of this project is set up using a combination of packages and classes.
+The architecture of this project is set up using a combination of packages and classes.
 Packages include: Calculator Engine, Calculator Engine Unit Test, Calculator Web Server App, and Calculator End-To-End Test.
 Classes include: CalculatorEngine, CalculatorTest, CalculatorEndToEndTest, Models, Views, and Controllers.
-The relationship betweens these are, CalculatorEngineUnitTest interacts with CalculatorEngine for unit testing.
-Controllers inteact with Models and Views to manage data and user interface elements.
-Controllers use the CalculatorEngine to preform calculations.
-Fianlly, CalculatorEndToEndTests interact with Controllers via HTTP calls simulating through a headless browser.
+The relationship between these is, CalculatorEngineUnitTest interacts with CalculatorEngine for unit testing.
+Controllers interact with Models and Views to manage data and user interface elements.
+Controllers use the CalculatorEngine to perform calculations.
+Finally, CalculatorEndToEndTests interact with Controllers via HTTP calls simulating through a headless browser.

 ![UMLSoftware](https://github.com/Alex135410/SWE3643Project/assets/129552122/c70b4156-e62a-4dc8-833f-788720f68bfa)